 February 21, 2023

-How to turn payments into an upside for consumers during economic downturn
+How to turn payments into an upside during economic downturn

 Across the world, rising inflation, market turbulence, and fears of a recession are leading to an increased focus from consumers on savings and reducing costs.
 Despite the global economic downturn, 2021 e-commerce sales amounted to almost $5 trillion USD, a figure retailers can expect to grow by 50% by 2025.
 As e-commerce continues to boom, retailers can adopt a new payment mindset and overcome key payment hurdles to take advantage of continued growth and overcome economic woes.